Updated May 2019

-Private surface agreements between landowners and energy companies operating on their property can now be registered with the Alberta Energy Regulator’s new Private Surface Agreements Registry (PSAR).
-If a landowner feels a company is not meeting a term or condition of the registered agreement, they may ask the AER to determine if the company has met the term or condition of the agreement.
+Private surface agreements between landowners and energy companies operating on their property can be registered with the Alberta Energy Regulator’s (AER) Private Surface Agreements Registry (PSAR).
+If a landowner feels a company is not meeting a term or condition of the registered agreement, they can ask us to determine whether the company has met the term or condition of the agreement.
 This EnerFAQs addresses all aspects of registering a private surface agreement.

 - What is a private surface agreement?